 In this post, we are going to cover how you can maintain a consistent brand image from your visual identity to your social media profiles, and beyond, so you can reap the rewards of being seen as dependable.

 Develop creative guidelines for your brand and use those guidelines religiously across all marketing and communication touchpoints with your customers.

 Those touchpoints include your Facebook, Instagram, Twitter, LinkedIn, email newsletter, display ads, event collateral, etc. Everything from your website’s favicon to your billboard advertisements should be an easily recognizable representation of your brand.

 Also, keep it simple.
 Don’t exceed three main fonts and stick with 1-5 primary colors.
 Don’t go crazy.
 When it comes to branding, less is more.

-According to Google, 85% of adults are simultaneously consuming content on multiple devices.
+According to Google,.
 Make sure your logo and imagery are mobile-friendly!